thiagogualberto/nodejs-concepts/README.md

 ## :gear: Back-end

-To clone and run this api, you'll need Git, Node.js v12.14 or higher + Yarn v1.21 or higher + Docker installed on your computer. </br>
+To clone and run this api, you'll need Git, Node.js v12.14 or higher + Yarn v1.21 or higher installed on your computer. </br>

 From your command line: